AnilKumar3494/candy-store/README.md

 ### Cart

 Users can navigate to the cart using the tab navigation below.
+Here redux is used for state management.

 <img src="./readmeimages/itemsincart.png" alt="Cart" width="400" />